-Appendix VI Biology Policies
+Appendix VII Biology Department Academic Policies

-Biology Core-related Pre-requisites:
+Biology Core-related Prerequisites:

-- A student must have earned at least a C- in BIO 201 Foundations of Biological Inquiry in order to enroll in any BIO course numbered 200 or above. - Completion of (or exemption from) MAT 096 and WRI 102 is a prerequisite for enrollment in BIO 221 Ecology and Field Biology. - A passing grade in BIO 211 Eukaryotic Cell Biology is a prerequisite for enrollment in BIO 231 Genetics. - A passing grade in at least two 200-level core courses (i.e., BIO 211, BIO 221, and BIO 231) is a prerequisite for enrollment in any 400-level biology course.
-A student may be co-enrolled in the third 200-level course while taking a 400-level course. - BIO 498 Biological Seminar is a full course unit (4 semester hours) and is a writing-intensive (W) course designed to meet the TCNJ Liberal Learning requirements.
+- A student must have earned at least a C- in BIO 201 Foundations of Biological Inquiry in order to enroll in any BIO course numbered 200 or above.
+A passing grade in CHE 201 is also required for BIO 211. - Completion of (or exemption from) MAT 120, FYS and FYW is a prerequisite for enrollment in BIO 221 Ecology and Field Biology. - A passing grade in BIO 211 Cell Biology and Biochemistry is a prerequisite for enrollment in BIO 231 Genetics. - A passing grade in at least three 200-level core courses (i.e., BIO 201, BIO 211, BIO 221, and BIO 231) is a prerequisite for enrollment in any 400-level biology course.
+Depending on the course, a student may be co-enrolled in the fourth 200-level course while taking a 400-level course. - BIO 498 Biological Seminar is a full course unit (4 semester hours) and is a writing-intensive (W) course designed to meet the TCNJ Liberal Learning requirements.
 Students are required to pass all 200-level core courses (i.e., BIO 211, BIO 221, and BIO 231) before they can enroll in BIO 498.
 The core courses cannot be taken as co-requisites in the same semester as BIO 498.
-Students planning on studying abroad during their final year at TCNJ should take note of this requirement. - BIO 399 Biology Research Internship may be taken for credit only once for any particular research experience.
+Students planning on studying abroad during their final year at TCNJ should take note of this requirement. - BIO 390/Biology Internship and BIO 399/Biology Research Internship may be taken for credit only once for any particular research experience.
 Students may not receive both transfer research credit and BIO 399 credit for the same research experience.